-Having somewhere to send sulphur – a byproduct of the fuel making process – is essential to Refining NZ’s operation.
-Without the Ballance fertiliser works accepting sulphur 24 hours a day, seven days a week, the refinery could no longer keep processing crude oils.
+Having somewhere to send sulphur – a byproduct of the fuel-making process – is essential to Refining NZ’s operation.
+Without the Ballance Agri-Nutrients Ltd, fertiliser works accepting sulphur 24 hours a day; the refinery could no longer keep processing crude oils seven days a week.

-We carried out a site inspection of the Ballance fertiliser works, and produced a detailed engineering risk report, which also identified several opportunities to reduce risk by carrying out maintenance and small rectification and rehabilitation projects.
+We carried out a site inspection of the Ballance Agri-Nutrients Ltd fertiliser works.
+As a result, we produced a detailed engineering risk report, which identified several opportunities to reduce risk by carrying out maintenance and small rectification and rehabilitation projects.

-By engaging GRIT, Refining NZ gained an understanding of the operational risk, as well as good guidance on practical and economic options to reduce the risks around reliability and HSE.
-Refining NZ were able to work with Ballance around managing risk, and were also able to prioritise spending, to accelerate the development of their own sulphur processing plant, and justify this to the company’s Board of Directors.
+By engaging GRIT, Refining NZ understood the operational risk and good guidance on practical and economical options to reduce the risks around reliability and HSE.
+As a result, refining NZ was able to work with Ballance Agri-Nutrients Ltd around managing risk and was also able to prioritise spending, accelerate the development of their own sulphur processing plant, and justify this to the company’s Board of Directors.